Mistralys/application-utils/README.md

 Drop-in static PHP utility classes for common tasks, from file system related operations and variable conversions to image manipulation.

+## Composition

+This package is an aggregation of several separate libraries upon which the application utilities are built.
+Depending on the features you need, you may not need to install this package in its entirety.

+The following libraries are included in this package:

+- [AppUtils Core][]: The minimum core classes used by all libraries.
+- [AppUtils Image][]: Image manipulation classes using the GD library.
+- [AppUtils Collections][]: Enum and item collection classes.
+- [AppUtils Result Handling][]: Classes for collecting operation results.
+- [AppLocalize][]: (Optional) Localization library and translation UI.

 ## Requirements

 - PHP v7.4+